Backstage at Skamouth Festival with King of Ska, Derrick Morgan and Original Rudeboy Neville Staple (above) and Legend, Bunny Striker Lee (below).

 In 2015 Sugary performed 'Dirty Litle Liar' (The JK Skank) on the Jeremy Kyle Show set for ITV and started work on various music connections and collaborations with many legendary Jamaican artists, including her idols, the legendary Stranger Cole and Dandy Livingstone (recent Jamaica photos to the left), plus Lee Scratch Perry / Band (pictured right), as well as Jamaican Radio/TV Shows.
 Her new track 'Way I Love You' is hot in Jamaica with Stone Love, Killamangaro and Irie FM taking it up.

-Christine ‘Sugary Staple’ is the wife and manager of the Original Rude boy Neville Staple (ex The Specials, Fun Boy 3 and Special Beat) and has been writing, producing and performing in film, video and music since her teens.
-She is especially known for bringing energy, charisma and fun to the stage during tours and shows and is currently performing songs from her forthcoming joint ska/punk album with husband Neville Staple.
+Christine ‘Sugary Staple’ has been writing, producing and performing in film, video and music since her teens and is the wife and manager of the Original Rude boy Neville Staple (ex The Specials & Fun Boy 3).
+She is especially known for bringing energy, charisma and fun to the stage during tours and shows and is currently performing songs from her forthcoming joint ska/punk album, RUDE REBELS, with husband Neville Staple (Out in Sept 2018 on Cleopatra Records).
 The album also features Roddy Radiation (ex The Specials), plus a reworking of Stranger Cole & Patsy Todd’s, ‘When I Call Your Name’, as a duet with Neville.

 Christine SUGARY Staple has been involved in the music, theatre, events